Fanny Murray: Fame

 With the support of Harris, Murray quickly rose to the top of London demimonde.
 At just 17, she was famous and widely desired; one diary from the day records that "it was a vice not to be acquainted with Fanny; it was a crime not to toast her at every meal."
 She is even mentioned in the memoirs of Giacomo Casanova as the guest of honour at a party held by the British Ambassador to Venice, John Murray (no relation) at his casino, and it has been suggested that she is at least in part an inspiration for Fanny Hill, which was published in 1749 at the height of her fame.
 She became mistress to a string of leading British politicians and celebrities, while her fashion sense — in particular, the broad-brimmed "Fanny Murray cap", supposedly invented to hide the imperfections of her "handsome though somewhat awry" face — became all the rage on the London scene.
 Her influence on the fashion of the era went so far that one essayist complained:

 For a long time, she was the mistress of John Montagu, 4th Earl of Sandwich, who was so deeply enamoured of her as to hang a large nude portrait of Murray in his apartment, proudly showing it to guests.
 Murray often appeared as a "nun" — a female guest — at the orgies of the Hellfire Club, a secret society with satanic trappings which Sandwich regularly attended, and it is also likely that she was a member of the "harem" at the Divan Club, an orientalist group founded by Sandwich that was exclusive to noblemen who had visited the Ottoman Empire.

-Eventually she married Sir Richard Atkins, Bt.
+Eventually she married Sir Richard Atkins, 6th Baronet.
 A famous anecdote about Murray tells that one night, she complained to him that she lacked money.
 He gave her a £20 note, to which she declared "damn your twenty pound, what does it signify?", promptly placing the note between two pieces of bread and eating it.
 The same story was later told of Kitty Fisher — possibly due to Casanova confusing Atkins's mistresses — and Sophia Baddeley.
 Her marital life appears to have been temperamental, and neither remained entirely monogamous.
 Atkins died suddenly in 1756 when Murray was just 27, leaving her heavily indebted.